krampstudio/grunt-bower-postinst/README.md

 Type: `String`
 Default value: `bower.config.directory`

 The directory where the bower components are installed.
-Wethen the series of command full use by default the current bower configuration.
+We use by default the current bower configuration.

 #### options.actions
 Type: `String`